Looped Transformers for Length Generalization: Experiments

 \subsubsection{Training and evaluation setup}

-For training, we use a decoder-only Transformer block in GPT-2 architecture~\cite{radford2019language}.
+For training, we use a decoder-only GPT-2 architecture~\citep{radford2019language}.
 We adopt a curriculum learning strategy for all methods that starts from the smallest length and incrementally increases the length during training till it reaches the maximum length as in~\cite{garg2022can}.

 For evaluation, we measure the exact match accuracy for the whole output sequence.
-For our looped inference, we test two possible stopping criterion discussed in Section~\ref{sec: inf}: 1) \emph{Oracle}: Adopt the same rule when generating the dataset as the number of steps to perform, 2) \emph{Maximum confidence}: Run a maximum number of steps, and choose the step using Equation~(\ref{eq: step})\footnote{Another option is to set a threshold for the cross-entropy loss and stop when the threshold is first met.
+For our looped inference, we test two possible stopping criteria discussed in Section~\ref{sec: inf}: 1) \emph{Oracle}: Adopt the same rule when generating the dataset as the number of steps to perform, 2) \emph{Maximum confidence}: Run a maximum number of steps, and choose the step using Equation~(\ref{eq: step})\footnote{Another option is to set a threshold for the cross-entropy loss and stop when the threshold is first met.
 This will also succeed if the maximum confidence rule works. }.
 We report test results from 1) in Section~\ref{exp:main_results} and~\ref{exp: ablation}, and we also find 2) to be an effective stopping criterion in Section~\ref{exp:stop}.

 Full details of training and evaluation are in Appendix~\ref{app:exp}.